 Twenty-five years ago there weren't many places to stay in Freeport.
 There was the Maine Idyll and the Half Moon Motor Court, the Dutch Village and the Freeport Inn.
 Nancy thought there might be room for one more inn.
 On the north end of town, within walking distance of all the shops and the legendary L.L.Bean store, was a run-down three unit apartment building called the Conant Farm, sitting on five acres of overgrown field.
 The original cape had been built in the late 1700s and served as a stage stop between Portland and Brunswick.
 Deborah Rose Dillingham would feed the passengers while her husband, the village blacksmith, tended the horses.
 Most people would have demolished the crumbling old cape, but Nancy loved the old building.
 The historic post and beam structure was completely renovated with eight guest rooms and is now called the Carriage House.
 The main inn was built in the adjacent field and originally had fifty-four rooms, incorporating a charming 19th century Greek Revival known as the Sullivan House on the corner of Davis Avenue and Main Street.
 That building now houses the Broad Arrow Tavern, which is why the tavern floors slope and creak just like an old house.
 The South Wing was added in 1997 and, with the adjacent nine extended-stay townhouses, brought the room count to ninety-three, with two eateries: the Broad Arrow Tavern, and the Maine Dining Room.
 Not bad for one determined little woman with a big dream.

-Nancy's an amazing gal, all wool and a yard wide.
+Nancy was an amazing gal, all wool and a yard wide.
 She was the first woman chairman of the Resort Committee of the American Hotel and Lodging Association and served as president of both New England Innkeepers and Maine Innkeepers Association.
-Her highest achievement thus far was being designated number 8 of twenty-five recipients of the Master Innkeeper of New England Award, given by New England Inns and Resorts.
-She has tirelessly championed Maine tourism and has been invited to give speeches at both the State House and Bowdoin College on numerous occasions.
-She pitches in, volunteers for everything and works like a dog.
+Her highest achievement was being designated number 8 of twenty-five recipients of the Master Innkeeper of New England Award, given by New England Inns and Resorts.
+She tirelessly championed Maine tourism and was invited to give speeches at both the State House and Bowdoin College on numerous occasions.
+She was known for pitching in, volunteering for everything and working like a dog.
 Her seventieth birthday party here at the inn came as a complete surprise to her, but it was no surprise to us that the governor showed up and asked her to dance.
-She has more energy in her seventies than most forty year olds, and even now, in her eighties, she still comes to work on a regular basis to keep an eye on things.
+She had more energy in her seventies than most forty year olds, and even in her eighties, she still came to work on a regular basis to keep an eye on things.

 As for her kids, the hospitality gene runs strongest in her oldest son, Rodney (Chip) Gray.
 After a brief career in California as an aircraft and power-frame engineer for Air California, he returned to help his mother run the Harraseeket Inn and is now the general manager.
 Being of a mechanical nature, he keeps the power plants at the Harraseeket running smoothly and troubleshoots countless problems with guests' vehicles.
 He's never happier than when he's up to his elbows in malfunctioning machines.

 Nancy's youngest son, Nathaniel, is a marine biologist working for the Maine Department of Marine Resources.
 Her second born son, Paul, followed in his father's footsteps and is currently the superintendent of the Gardiner Water District.
 Her daughter, Penelope, followed in her father's footsteps and is a Registered Maine Master Guide.
 She is also a writer and musher and manages a kennel of twenty-six sled dogs.
 She divides her time between the family business in Freeport and the north Maine woods.
-The fifth generation of innkeepers is already working at the inn.
-Paul's daughter Jackie is currently working at the inn.
+The fifth generation of innkeepers, Paul's daughter Jackie, is already working at the inn.

 Family genetics aside, the Harraseeket Inn wouldn't be where it is today without our extended family of employees.
 Their unique talents and unswerving dedication to excellence are what make this place so special.
 We get letters from guests all the time raving about our great staff.
 If someone checks in at midnight and wants a cup of hot tea or warm milk, our staff sees to their every need.
 They willingly and routinely take the extra step and go that extra mile.
 Many members of our staff have been with us for more than twenty years, and if that doesn't constitute an extended family, I don't know what does.
 We're very fortunate to be surrounded by such wonderful people!